-- " An event registration page for people to sign up to attend and/or volunteer-a hard copy in the school's main office is a good idea. - " Advertising and publicity in local media outlets, including the calendar section of newspapers and websites (send calendar listings at least 3-4 weeks in advance of your event out) - " Posters, flyers or brochures posted in the school and throughout the community and sent home with students - " Letters to, and meetings with, key community groups and parent networks - " Communications from food service and school meal menus

-- " Banners and signage - " Facebook and other social media posts (use #EveryKidHealthy) - " Media alert to local radio, TV and newspapers (see resources section for an example)
+- " An event registration page for people to sign up to attend and/or volunteer-a hard copy in the school's main office is a good idea. - " Advertising and publicity in local media outlets, including the calendar section of newspapers and websites (send calendar listings at least 3-4 weeks in advance of your event out). - " Posters, flyers or brochures posted in the school and throughout the community and sent home with students. - " Letters to, and meetings with, key community groups and parent networks. - " Communications from food service and school meal menus. - " Banners and signage - " Facebook and other social media posts (use #EveryKidHealthy)